ibm-cloud-docs/EventStreams/eventstreams127.md

 # Connecting to {{site.data.keyword.messagehub}}
 {: #connecting}

+Need to refresh topic includes info for Lite plan.
+{: note}

 The way you connect to {{site.data.keyword.messagehub}} varies depending on whether you're application is running natively or as a Cloud Foundry application.
 However, in both cases two pieces of information are required:
 {: shortdesc}